TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 <!--more-->

 Gary Klein's [*Sources of Power*][sources-of-power] is my go-to book for understanding how experts make decisions in difficult, high-context situations.
-In contrast, much of the research around decision making has focused on novices making intentionally artificial decisions in laboratory connections.
+In contrast, most of the other research around decision focuses on novices making intentionally artificial decisions in laboratory connections.
 To understand expertise, we have to look beyond laboratory research and into qualitative research around **naturalistic decision making**.

 *Sources of Power* covers a number of different strategies that experts use in nonroutine situations, based on qualitative studies across firefighters, nurses, military commanders, engineers and other kinds of specialists.
 Across all the fields studied, experts rarely used formal decision-making techniques based on listing or comparing possible alternatives; instead, experts made decisions following a model Klein calls [recognition-primed decision making][rpd] (RPD), which gives us a foundation for understanding how experts actually behave.